christineegan42/capstone/README.md

 ### 3. Processing
 ##### 	I. Labeling (facebook_labels.ipynb)
 	1. The original data had over 200,000 rows.
 For the purposes of this analysis, I could get by with a smaller sample.
 I decided that an ad would be labeled as liberal or conservative based on the political affiliation of the organization named in the ‘paid-by’ column.
 	2. The first filter was to limit the data to only those rows whose payer appears more than one hundred times.
 This resulted in a data set of approximately 20,000 rows with 200 unique payers.
 	3. I reviewed the list of unique payers and used I used techniques such as Named Entity Recognition to extract organization names/affiliations from the list payers.
 When I could not use automated techniques to apply labels, conducted research using [OpenSecrets](https://www.opensecrets.org/) to determine the political affiliation of all of the payers.
 	4. When the affiliation of all the payers was determined, the correct label was applied to each row.
 I checked the values for a class imbalance and noticed that there were 14,000 rows that were labeled liberal and only approximately 5,000 rows that were labeled conservative.
 	5. To address the class imbalance I under-sampled and used 5,000 observations from each class for my analysis.
 ##### 	II.
 Feature Engineering (src/vectorize.py)
 	The following steps were performed on the liberal set and the conservative set separately, and combined later during the modeling phase.
 	1. Word Embeddings
 		1. Data from the ‘message’ column was used for the linguistic analysis.
 HTML and superfluous characters were removed.
 Then each observation was transformed into a SpaCy document.
 		2. The new list of documents was then lemmatized, and filtered for digits, punctuation, stop words, and words that are three characters or less.
 		3. Each word was assigned a word-vector using the SpaCy pre-trained model ‘en-web-code-md’.
 		4. The vocabulary was trimmed to words that appear at least ten times.
 Then, a column was created for each word in the vocabulary.
 The value of each column was the vector for the word as it appears in that row.
 	2. Sentiment/Polarity
 		1. The compound polarity for each observation was calculated using Vader Sentiment Intensity Analyzer.

 ### 4. Model & Results (model.py)

+#### I. How to Recreate These Results:
+	**To run the test:**
+	1. Clone the repository, and install requirements.txt.
+	2. Execute src/model.py.
+	3. Check src/results for a time-stamped file of model evaluation results.

 If the language that liberals and conservatives use in political ads is distinct, a model should be able to classify a political message as liberal or conservative.
 	1. The liberal and conservative data frames are individually processed and vectorized.
 	2. The two data frames are combined and the resulting data set is fit three separate models: Logistic Regression, Naive Bayes, and Support Vector Classifier.
 Then, each model is evaluated using three different test sizes: 0.2, 0.3, 0.4.

 ## II.
 Findings